QWxleA/QWxleA.github.io/content/page/hiccup.md

 icon: 🚧
 language: hiccup and clojure
 difficulty: intermediate
-cate🛠gory: development
+category: development
-public: true
 subtitle: For when html is too hard
 title: Hiccup
-categories:
+categories: development
 date: 2022-03-23
-lastMod: 2022-04-17
+lastMod: 2022-04-18
 ---
 Hiccup is a [domain-specific language]({{< ref "domain-specific language" >}}) for generating HTML, used mostly in Clojure community.